CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.2 IS revision for federal authorities.md

 #### DER.3.2.A23 Security Review of IS Auditors (CI)

-Insofar as the IS auditors access sensitive information, they should be required to provide evidence of their integrity and reputation, such as a police certificate of good conduct or references.
+Insofar as the IS auditors access sensitive information, they should seek evidence of their integrity and reputation, such as a police certificate of good conduct or references.

 If classified information classified according to secrecy is concerned, the IS auditors SHOULD undergo a security check according to the Security Review Act (SÜG).
 In this regard, the ISB SHOULD include the intelligence officer or security officer of its authority.